sizeofvoid/libopeninput/doc/user/faqs.rst

 glibc required for HTTP", or (stretching the analogy a bit further) "Is a pen required to write English".
 No, it isn't.

 You can use libinput without a Wayland compositor, you can write a Wayland compositor without libinput.
-Until 2018 the most common use of libinput is with the X.Org X server through the xf86-input-libinput driver.
-As Wayland compositors become more commonplace they will eventually overtake X.
+On most major distributions, libinput is the standard input stack used with the X.Org X server through the xf86-input-libinput driver.

 So why "for your use-case - probably"?
 All general-purpose Wayland compositors use libinput for their input stack.
 Wayland compositors that are more specialized (e.g. in-vehicle infotainment or IVI) can handle input devices directly but the compositor you want to use on your desktop needs an input stack that is more complex.
 And right now,